optuna/optuna/docs/source/reference/samplers/index.rst

 .. seealso::
     | :ref:`pruning` tutorial explains the overview of the sampler classes.
-    | :ref:`user_defined_sampler` tutorial could be helpful if you want to implement your own pruner classes.
+    | :ref:`user_defined_sampler` tutorial could be helpful if you want to implement your own sampler classes.

 .. autosummary::
    :toctree: generated/